 - Author or Editor: Martin Hyde x

-- Health and Wellbeing x
+- Goal 3: Good Health and Well-being x

 Population ageing and globalisation represent two of the most radical social transformations that have occurred.
 This book provides, for the first time, an accessible overview of how they interact.